georchestra/sviewer/README.md

 KVP parameters
 ==============

-Many KVP parameters are transmitted to the permalink or QR code.
-They are tagged 'is persistent'.
+The tag 'is persistent' indicates that the specified parameter is persistent in the permalink or QR code.
 KVP parameters can conflict (xyz recenter vs wmc recenter).
 First parameter in this document takes precedence.